What's The Prime Factorization Of 48

 Tips and Expert Advice

 Another helpful technique is to use a factor tree.
+Now, then, you'd branch 6 into 2 and 3, and 8 into 2 and 4.
+And continue branching out until all the factors are prime numbers.
+Plus, you start by writing the number at the top of the tree, then branch out by writing two factors of that number below it.
 A factor tree is a diagram that visually represents the factorization process.
-You start by writing the number at the top of the tree, then branch out by writing two factors of that number below it.
-Continue branching out until all the factors are prime numbers.
-For example, to create a factor tree for 48, you could start by branching it into 6 and 8.
-Then, you'd branch 6 into 2 and 3, and 8 into 2 and 4.
+Here's one way to look at it: to create a factor tree for 48, you could start by branching it into 6 and 8.
 Finally, you'd branch 4 into 2 and 2.
-The prime factors at the bottom of the tree are 2, 2, 2, 2, and 3, which gives you the prime factorization 2<sup>4</sup> x 3.
+The prime factors at the bottom of the tree are 2, 2, 2, 2, and 3, which gives you the prime factorization 2<sup>4</sup> x 3 Worth keeping that in mind..

 When dealing with very large numbers, it may be helpful to use a computer algebra system (CAS) or online prime factorization calculator.
 These tools can quickly factorize large numbers that would be difficult or impossible to do by hand.
-However, it's still important to understand the underlying principles of prime factorization so that you can interpret the results correctly and apply them to your problem.
+Even so, it's still important to understand the underlying principles of prime factorization so that you can interpret the results correctly and apply them to your problem.

 FAQ